Strudel-marketing/schema-api/README.md

 ### 🧭 `POST /cluster`

 **Description:**
-Clusters URLs from a sitemap by directory level.
+Clusters URLs from a sitemap by directory level using `advertools`.

 **Request Body:**
 ```json